iotaledger/trie.go/README.md

 The implementation is fast and optimized.
 It can be used in various project.
 It is used in the `Wasp` node.

-The usage of hashing function as a commitment function results in proofs of inclusion 5-6 times bigger than with polynomial KZK (Kate) commitments (size of PoI usually is up to 1-2K bytes).
+The usage of hashing function as a commitment function results in proofs of inclusion 5-6 times bigger than with polynomial KZG (aka Kate) commitments (size of PoI usually is up to 1-2K bytes).

 ### Package `trie_kzg_bn256`
 Contains implementation of the `CommitmentModel` as the _verkle_ tree which uses _KZG (Kate) commitments_